 Note: A request form must be received for each election that a voter desires to vote a by-mail absentee ballot.

-Special Election Dates NC03
+Special Congressional Election Dates NC03 and NC09

-General Election or Second Primary, September 10th
+General Election is September 10th

 Election Day Polling Places